-The 2022 Selwyn AMP should be viewed as a 'living document' and an ongoing workin-progress.
+The Selwyn AMP should be viewed as a 'living document' and an ongoing work- in-progress.
 From the initial plan approved in 2013, staff has stressed the importance of incorporating more fulsome information in the state of local infrastructure, the need for a more established process as it relates to levels of service and funding priorities, and a long-term financial strategy to fund the infrastructure deficit that exists.
-The adoption of the 2022 AMP is part of an ongoing process of continuous improvement in asset utilization and service provision.
-This page is intentionally left blank.
+The adoption of the 2025 AMP is part of an ongoing process of continuous improvement in asset utilization and service provision.